French Troops Try To Restore Order In Crisis-hit New Caledonia - UrduPoint

 The unrest has been blamed on economic malaise, social tensions and -- above all -- a political fight between mostly Indigenous pro-independence activists and Paris authorities.

-Ten activists accused of organising the violence have been placed under house arrest, according to authorities.
+Ten independence activists have been placed under house arrest, according to authorities, who accuse them of organising the violence.

-The territory is "on a destructive path" warned local minister Vaimu'a Muliava Saturday, telling those involved "you are only punishing yourselves."

-CCAT on Friday called for "a time of calm to break the spiral of violence".
+On Friday CCAT issued a statement calling for "a time of calm to break the spiral of violence".

-Despite that appeal, 81-year-old Noumea resident Annie also reported hearing loud explosions during the night.
+Despite that call, 81-year-old Noumea resident Annie also reported hearing loud explosions during the night.

-She said the week's violence was worse than that seen during the tumultuous 1980s, a time of political killings and hostage-taking euphemistically referred to as "The Events".
+She said the week's violence was worse than during the tumultuous 1980s, a time of politically motivated killings and hostage-taking euphemistically referred to as "The Events".

 "It's worse than during The Events," she said.
 "At the time, there weren't as many weapons."